Trommelröstung in der hauseigenen Rösterei

 Light roast

 Light roasted coffee beans are light brown.
 They have a fruity, sour taste.
 A lightly roasted bean also offers more original aromas that come from the soil, weather conditions and other plants grown around the coffee plants.
-Terroir Panama benefits from this principle thanks to its light roast, as the coffee bean is cultivated in volcanic soil, resulting in an incomparable complexity of flavor in the cup.
+The Ethopia Foge terroir benefits from this principle through its light roasting, as the coffee bean is cultivated in the shade of banana and bean perennials, thus developing an incomparable complexity of flavours in the cup.
 Light roasts are particularly suitable for filter coffee, where the increased acidity and fruitiness are shown to their best advantage.

 Medium roast

 Compared to light roasted coffee beans, medium roasted coffee is slightly darker in appearance.
 The beans also usually have a more balanced flavour and less acidity.
-Rosso & Nero is a typical representative of medium roast: mainly used as café crème, but also as espresso or milk coffee, this coffee comes into the cup with an extremely balanced taste.
+Lilla e Rose is a typical representative of medium roast: mainly used as café crème, but also as espresso or milk coffee, this coffee comes into the cup with an extremely balanced taste.

 Dark roast